skvillamin/league-predictions/README.md

 ---

 ## Final Model
-*State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.
-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.
-Optional: Include a visualization that describes your model’s performance, e.g. a confusion matrix, if applicable.*

 To improve upon our baseline moel,  we decided to add a few more features that were a greater indicator on certain roles: `wards placed`, `monster kills`, `dtpm`, and `exp at 10`.
 Below are the indicators for each position: